 What is floating offshore wind?

-Laurent Domergue, engineering manager, Ossian
+Laurent Domergue, lead design engineer, Ossian

 From humble windmills to wind turbines, the way we capture and use energy from wind has evolved over the years and continues to do so.
 Modern wind turbines have been a feature of Scotland’s scenery since the mid-90s.
 With its undulating landscape, and weather to suit, Scotland is the ideal location for this type of renewable energy.
 The first ‘fixed’ offshore wind turbine was installed in the mid-00s and has since become a feature on the horizon out to sea.